webosose/website/content/en/docs/guides/setup/system-requirements.md

 ## Target Device Requirements

-A **target device*- is a device that runs webOS OSE.
+A **target device** is a device that runs webOS OSE.
 To test apps and services on your target device, we recommend that you prepare the following set of hardware and peripheral devices.

 ### For webOS OSE 2.0.0 or Higher